sphen13/docker-reposado/README.md

     sphen/reposado
 ```

+> **Note:** _the instructions below rely on you naming your docker container "reposado" specifically.
+If not, linking your temporary containers to the master will not reference the configuration variables properly._

 Nothing is in it! (in our example) so now we just interact with `repoutil` or `repo_sync` in a linked container.
 You can schedule the command via cron/systemd or run it manually.
 For example:

 ```